LGN520/farreach-public/benchmark.md

   	- `bash scripts/remote/deprecated/synckeydump.sh <workloadname>` to sync the above files of the workload to another client -->

-# Running Experiments (Automatic Evaluation)
+# 3 Running Experiments (Automatic Evaluation)
+---

 ## 3.1 Regular Experiments

 - To carry out experiments according to paper, we have set up the scripts for running specific tasks.
 The scripts are placed under `scripts/exps/`.
-	+ **Note that due to server rotation to cope with limited machines, each number may take 1-8 hour(s), and each experiment will test multiple numbers.**
+	+ Note that due to server rotation to cope with limited machines, **each number under a given <method, parameter settings> takes around 1-8 hour(s)**, and each experiment needs multiple numbers for different methods and parameter settings.

 </br>